pseudyx/amplify-delta/README.md

 # amplify-delta
 A demo repo for AWS integrations such as Amplify

+## Design Overview
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) <br />
+And [Amplify JS](https://github.com/aws-amplify/amplify-js) for JS APIs for AWS services managed through Amplify backend. <br />
+With the additions of:
+- [React Redux](https://github.com/reduxjs/react-redux) for redux pattern to implement immutability - [why?](https://blog.isquaredsoftware.com/2017/05/idiomatic-redux-tao-of-redux-part-1/#the-intent-and-design-of-redux)
+- [React Router](https://github.com/ReactTraining/react-router#readme) for componenet switching, ie dynamic routing

+Following a Repository Pattern to abstract the Amplify APIs from the applciation logic, through the Redux store.

 ## Available Scripts